 In July 2023, Eminem's Shady Records signed rapper Ez Mil in a joint deal with Aftermath Entertainment and Interscope Records.

-On August 4, 2023, Ez Mil released the song "Realest", featuring Eminem.
-In the track, Eminem addresses comments from Melle Mel.
+On August 4, 2023, Ez Mil released the song "Realest", featuring Eminem, in which Eminem responds to comments from Melle Mel and the Game.

-On August 30, 2023, it was revealed that Ryan Palmeter, the perpetrator of the 2023 Jacksonville shooting, denounced Eminem and Machine Gun Kelly in his manifesto for their involvement in rap.
+On August 30, 2023, it was revealed that Ryan Palmeter, the perpetrator of the 2023 Jacksonville shooting, denounced Eminem and Machine Gun Kelly in his manifesto for their involvement in rap, prior to committing a racially motivated shooting.

 In 2023, Eminem announced the launch of a "Mom's Spaghetti" jarred pasta sauce.